nicholaswmin/dyno/README.md

 ## Overview

-Run the following piece of code `n` number of times on `n` number of threads:
+Run the following piece of code `n` number of cycles, on `n` number of threads:

 ```js